ec-europa/toolkit/docs/guide/building-assets.rst

 Define 'custom-code-folder'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If for some reason your project is running custom code in other folder then ``lib``, it's possible to make it configurable with the following:
+If for some reason your project is running custom code in a folder other than ``lib``, it's possible to make it configurable with the following:

 .. code-block::